mrsmeta/mrsmeta/README.md

 - 👋 Hi, I’m @mrsmeta
-- 👀 I’m interested in data, statistics, plants, movement, the void.
+- 👀 I’m interested in data, statistics, systems, and movement
-- 🌱 I’m currently learning how to normalize chipseq data.
+- 🌱 I’m currently learning how to normalize epigenetic data
-- 💞️ I’m looking to collaborate on whatevs.
-- 📫 Send me an email mstranj@gmail.com

 <!---
 mrsmeta/mrsmeta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.